-The following table sets forth, for the fiscal year ended December 31, 2021, the number of board of directors and Audit Committee meetings held and attendance by directors who are proposed to be nominated for election at the Meeting:
+The following table sets forth, for the fiscal year ended December 31, 2022, the number of board of directors and Audit Committee meetings held and attendance by directors who are proposed to be nominated for election at the Meeting:

-Discordo se Director Audit Committee

-Director Meetings Attended Meetings Attended
+Director Director Meetings Attended Audit Committee Meetings Attended

 Eli Dadouch 4 of 4

 Jonathan Mair 4 of 4

-Victoria Granovski 4 of 4
+Victoria Granovski 4 of 4 -

 Geoffrey Bledin 4 of 4

 Morris Fischtein 4 of 4 4 of 4

 Stanley Goldfarb 4 of 4 4 of 4

 Anthony Heller 4 of 4 4 of 4

 Francis Newbould 4 of 4

 Joe Oliver 4 of 4

 Keith Ray 4 of 4 4 of 4

 Lawrence Shulman 4 of 4 4 of 4

 Michael Warner 4 of 4

 The Board of Directors is actively involved in the approval process of the Corporation's investments.
-During fiscal year 2021, the approval of the Board of Directors was sought and obtained for the Corporation's 120 investments made in 2021.
-Under the investment and operating guidelines adopted by the Corporation, investments made by the Corporation with a total investment amount of between \$1 million to \$2 million require the approval of one independent director, and investments made by the Corporation with a total investment amount of over \$2 million require the approval of three independent directors.
+During fiscal year 2022, the approval of the Board of Directors was sought and obtained for the Corporation's 111 investments made in 2022.
+Under the investment and operating guidelines adopted by the Corporation, investments made by the Corporation with a total investment amount of between \$1 million to \$2 million require the approval of one independent director, and investments made by the Corporation with a total investments made by the Corporation with a total investment amount of over \$2 million require the approval of three independent directors.

 Further, the alignment of the interests of the Corporation and its board of directors is demonstrated by the fact that certain directors (and senior management) and their related entities also invested side by side and pari passu as participants in various investment opportunities that the Corporation participated in.
-As at December 31, 2021, certain members of the Corporation's board of directors and senior management and their related entities so invested an aggregate amount of approximately \$65 million.
+As at December 31, 2022, certain members of the Corporation's board of directors and senior management and their related entities so invested an aggregate amount of approximately \$62 million.